Not all widows are elderly…and not all ladies are proper.

 As Grace recounts her tale of intrigue, Rosemary discovers a shared connection with the woman that has her accepting an invitation she’d just as soon turn down.
-With her best friend—bright young thing, Vera Blackburn, by her side Rosemary trades her widow weeds for a party dress and heads to a fancy do at Barton Manor where the drinks flow freely, but there’s an undercurrent of unease.
+With her best friend—bright young thing Vera Blackburn—by her side, Rosemary trades her widow weeds for a party dress and heads to a fancy do at Barton Manor.
+The drinks flow freely, but there’s an undercurrent of unease until finally, the night ends in murder—one in which Rosemary’s brother becomes the prime suspect!

-The night ends in a murder for which Rosemary’s brother is the prime suspect.
-What’s worse, the handsome chief inspector on the case is a man Rosemary knows well.
-He was her husband’s best mate, and he takes a dim view of lady detectives.
-Or maybe just of Rosemary becoming one.
+What’s worse, the handsome chief inspector on the case is a man she knows well: he was her husband’s best mate, and he takes a dim view of lady detectives—or perhaps just of Rosemary becoming one.

 What will it take for Rosemary to solve the crime before her brother hangs for a murder he didn’t commit?

-At long last, lady detective Rosemary Lillywhite and her best friend Vera are on their way to a much-needed holiday in sunny Cyprus—and they’re not traveling alone.
+At long last, lady detective Rosemary Lillywhite and her best friend Vera are on their way to a much-needed holiday, and they’re not traveling alone.
 Rosemary’s impish brother, Frederick, on sabbatical from work at their father’s company, wouldn’t dream of missing out on a tropical getaway—or or the chance to push his sister’s buttons!

 What she doesn’t expect is to run into one of Max’s old flames, or to get caught up in another murder investigation.

-This time, there’s no doubt about it: somebody is dead, and Rosemary Lillywhite is on the case.
+This time, there’s no doubt about it: somebody is dead.

-In the midst of more than one crisis, will Rosemary’s relationship with Max be put on the back burner?
-And will she convince Vera and Frederick to reconsider their plans before Evelyn’s head explodes?
+In the midst of a crisis, will Rosemary convince Vera and Frederick to reconsider their elopement before Evelyn’s head explodes?